Achieving Operational Efficiency and Quality Control Across the PEO

 Metrics bring great value to an organization working toward increasing its overall operational efficiency and quality control.
 Having a few people within the organization formally trained in Six Sigma (//en.wikipedia.org/wiki/Six_Sigma) methodology and practices is highly recommended, and Six Sigma practices can be used successfully within the PEO environment.
 One thing to consider is having all team members gain a basic understanding of Six Sigma practices by receiving the yellow belt or reading company distributed books and articles.
 Even if Six Sigma is not the route chosen within the organization, basic metrics and data tracking must be captured and analyzed.

 Metrics are a valuable tool to help reduce inefficiency and errors caused by busy staff members.
-For example, within the payroll department, capture data about how many clients and worksite employees are assigned to each processor and the number of clients assigned per pay cycle.
+For example, within the Payroll Administration, capture data about how many clients and worksite employees are assigned to each processor and the number of clients assigned per pay cycle.
 Each payroll processor should have a wide variety of pay cycles.
 Too many weekly or semi-monthly clients for one processor could cause poor customer service and mistakes.
 Apply this workload-balancing concept throughout each operational unit.
 In benefits, in addition to analyzing the number of clients and eligible or enrolled employees, consider the number of plans each client offers.
 This variable could make one benefits specialist much busier than another, resulting in lack of timely response to clients and potential errors due to haste.

 Using metrics to track the quantity of tasks and setting standard thresholds to determine when an additional staff member truly should be hired can be very valuable to the PEO.
 For example, team members whose primary job function is to process new hires should track the number received and the number processed each day.
 They could use a check sheet, or ideally, technology, to consolidate the requests.
 For repetitive tasks such as entering new hires, packaging payrolls, responding to unemployment claims, and preparing benefits enrollment kits, perform time studies to determine the amount of time needed to complete the task.
 Set production requirements using this data.